fizolas/s60v3-bluetooth-gps/README.md

 Start sharing the GPS receiver in your phone, if you have not done so already: you can do it by running Symarctic ExtGPS, a J2ME app (do not forget to switch on Bluetooth on the phone)

-You can now use any Linux/Debian applications that recognises gpsd, such as foxtrotgps (maps, tracks), navit (car navigation) or cgps (GPS data).
+You can now use any Linux/Debian application which recognises gpsd, such as foxtrotgps (maps, tracks), navit (car navigation) or cgps (GPS data).

 The two circles in Symarctic ExtGPS will turn from red to green when there is both a GPS fix and an active bluetooth connection (note: even if the phone is connected to the computer, the bluetooth circle only turns green when you are running a gpsd application)